Greetings to you, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 Well, the post-ABC poll asked people three empathy-related questions.

-Which party better represents your own personal values?
+Number one, which party better represents your own personal values?

-Number two, which party is more concerned with the needs of people like you.
+Number two, which party is more concerned with the needs of people like you?

-Number three, which party better understands the economic problems people in this country are having.
+Number three, which party better understands the economic problems people in this country are having?

 In fact, their edge on the first two questions is bigger than it has been in the last five years.

-Those first two questions again are which party better represents your own personal values?
+Those first two questions, again, are which party better represents your own personal values?

-Democrats at an all-time high.
+Democrats at an all-time high?

 Well, higher than they've been in the last five years.